-Designed by Zero’s Jiro Horikoshi the Raiden was a diametrically opposed concept to that famous fighter.
+Designed by Zero’s father, Jiro Horikoshi, the Raiden was a diametrically opposed concept to that famous fighter.
 Built as a point interceptor the J2M was designed with speed and climb performance in mind instead of manoeuvrability and range.
-The result was a stubby, if racy-looking fuselage, with a quite tiny but not inelegant wing.
+The result was a stubby, if racy-looking, fighter equipped with a quite tiny but not inelegant wing.

 Peaceful photo of a pair of them over the British Malaya’s wilderness after the end of WW2 when they were evaluated by the British at RAF Selectar.